Instruction

 4. Certificates & secrets → create a client secret and note the value immediately (it is not readable later).
 Only secret-based auth is used, no certificate.

-5. Set the Redirect URI (type Web) to the value i-Reserve shows, typically {base_url}/integrations/redirect/{int_id}.
+5. Set the Redirect URI (type Web) to the Redirect URL you noted in step 1 ({base_url}/integrations/redirect/{int_id}).

 Under API permissions → Microsoft Graph add the right permission for the mode you use: